 If you have any issues relating to your ability to perform academically, please consult with your course tutor and/or your personal tutor.
 You can also contact Louise Mackay, School Manager or Jackie Marty, Student & Programme Administration Manager, if any academic or administrative issues arise for which you feel you would benefit from a private consultation.
 The college website provides much of the information that you will need, plus contact details, during your time with us: www.royalholloway.ac.uk/students.

-The Concert Office (WToo4) is open term-time only with times on the door.
+The Concert Office (WT110) is open during term time with times on the door.
+Alternatively, email